wildansupernova/wildansupernova.github.io/software-engineering/_posts/2025-05-12-How to Implements Idempotent API Properly.md

     deactivate Gateway
     deactivate Order

-    Note right of DB: Only one order created<br/>race condition avoided!
+    Note right of DB: Only one order created here!
 ```

 These diagrams illustrate why idempotency is crucial for maintaining data integrity during network failures or client retries.